RHIT-CSSE/csse332/Homework/ProcessLab/README.md

       *Data* folder and expected output is captured in *EXPECTED\_OUTPUT.txt*.

+When you compile these files, be sure to pass the "-ggdb" flag to gcc or it won't include debugging information.

 1. (5 points)
   `csf-main` does not work as intended.
 In fact, in it's current state, `csf-main` generates an error when it is run.